• Skip to primary navigation

 • Feedback

-All the ingredients needs to make this recipe laid out on a wooden surface.
+All the ingredients needs to make this recipe each with text overlay labels.

 • Fish pie mix - This can normally be bought fresh or frozen from your local supermarket.
 Ours contained cod, haddock and salmon.